-- Zest and juice lemon.
-Place all ingredients (including lemon juice and zest) in large mixing bowl.
-Beat with an electric mixer, stopping to scrape down sides and stir from the bottom once, until thick and slightly stiff.
+- Beat with an electric mixer (stopping to scrape down the sides) and stir from the bottom once, until it's thick and slightly stiff.

-- Chill until ready to serve - serve same day.
+- Chill until ready to serve, but serve it on the same day.

 “Worry does not empty tomorrow of its sorrow – it empties today of its strength.”